A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

-The maximum mass the central BH can reach depends on the accretion history of the QS and the BH accretion rate.
-To extrapolate the BH mass after the {\tt MESA} simulation encounters convergence problems and stops, and estimate the QS lifetime, we integrate Eq.~\ref{eq:mdot_bh} over time, considering the values of the free parameter $\alpha = 0.5, 1\ {\rm and }\ 1.5$ that accounts for possible enhancements or decrements of the BH accretion rate by, e.g., magnetic fields or angular momentum transport.
-Assuming $\dot{M}_{\rm gain,max} = 1~\Msun/\mathrm{yr}$ and that accretion is halted at the GRI, the estimated QS lifetime is $\lesssim 10^8~\mathrm{yr}$, and the final mass of the QS therefore provides an upper limit to the final BH mass.
-In this case, the BH can reach a maximum mass of $6.6\times 10^4$~\Msun\ by the end of the QS phase, that belongs in the intermediate mass range of BHs.
+Given the uncertainty on the maximum BH mass for a QS, as described above, and its impact on the total lifetime of the object we analytically extrapolate the BH mass after the \MESA\ simulations stop until the point the BH has accreted all the envelope (see Appendix~\ref{app:lifetime_qs}).
+To obtain an upper limit of the BH mass as well as the QS lifetime, we integrate Eq.~\ref{eq:mdot_bh} over time, considering the values of the free parameter $\alpha = 0.5, 1\ {\rm and }\ 1.5$ that accounts for possible enhancements or decrements of the BH accretion rate by, e.g., magnetic fields or angular momentum transport.
+Assuming $\dot{M}_{\rm gain,max} = 1~\Msun/\mathrm{yr}$ and that accretion is halted at the GRI, the estimated maximum QS lifetime is $\lesssim 10^8~\mathrm{yr}$, and the final mass of the QS therefore provides an upper limit to the final BH mass.
+In this case, the BH can reach a maximum mass of $6.8\times 10^4$~\Msun\ by the end of the QS phase, that belongs in the intermediate mass range of BHs.
 If accretion onto the QS is maintained, the BH can grow up to $\sim 10^8$~\Msun ~within $\sim 10^8~\mathrm{yr}$, given the adopted mass accretion rate.
 Note that the estimated QS lifetime is considered an upper limit, as our analytical results underestimate how $\dot{M}_{\rm BH}$ grows in time by comparing results from the simulations and the analytical formula.
 The different estimates given the value of $\alpha$ are also considered to explore this uncertainty.
+Moreover, if the QS phase terminates before the BH has fully accreted the envelope, the object's lifetime can be approximated as our earlier estimate multiplied by the factor $M_{\rm BH} / M_{\rm QS}$ (see Appendix~\ref{app:lifetime_qs}).
+The exact point at which the QS phase terminates remains uncertain, as studies suggest it occurs when $M_{\rm BH} / M_{\rm QS}$ lies between 0.01 and 0.6 \citep[see][]{2011MNRAS.414.2751B,2012MNRAS.421.2713B,2024ApJ...970..158C,santarelli2026evolutionary,2026ApJ...998...65H}.
+We remind that for this reason, we focus on the maximum lifetime estimates.